GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

 3. Make sure to load the values into the corresponding vectors within the brackets [].
 4. Once loaded, execute the cell to continue.

-# Execute the SERIAL PORT Cell
+# Run the SERIAL PORT Cell

 1. Execute the cell titled **🌸SERIAL PORT🌸**.
 2. Load the port corresponding to which the Arduino is connected in the following format: